 The rigid barrier is composed of a vertical steel plate, with a radius on the right edge (Figures 2 and 3).
 The front plate has a thickness of 38.1 mm, and is 1000 mm wide to the point at which the 150 mm radius begins.
 This radius continues over a 115 degree arc.
 The side of the barrier is set back from the radius to prevent secondary contacts with the vehicle.
-The barrier rests on the floor and has a height of 1524 mm.
+The barrier rests on the floor, has a height of 1524 mm, and is attached to a base unit.
+The base unit is 184 cm high, 366 cm wide, and 542 cm deep.
+It is composed of laminated steel and reinforced concrete with a total mass of 145,150 kg.
+The rigid barrier is mounted to the right side of the base unit, which allows continued forward motion of the vehicle after primary engagement with the rigid barrier.
 Because this front plate is the only surface of the barrier that should contact the vehicle, details on the support structure are not included below, but a drawing package of the complete barrier design is available on the IIHS website.